ADVISORY INDIA-POLLUTION/

-NEW DELHI, INDIA - Cloud of smog continues to envelope landmarks in New Delhi as air quality in the Indian capital deteriorates to its worst this year, partly due to crop waste fires in neighbouring states and local emission from vehicle exhausts.
-SAFAR, India's main environment monitoring agency, has forecast severe conditions over the next 24 hours due to stagnant winds and rising humidity levels, which trap pollutants longer.
+NEW DELHI, INDIA - Cloud of smog continues to envelop landmarks in New Delhi as air quality in the Indian capital deteriorates to its worst this year, partly due to crop waste fires in neighbouring states and local emission from vehicle exhausts.
+Pollution is also worsened by increased traffic as people go out to shop and visit relatives ahead of Diwali, one of the most important festivals for Hindus.

 Restrictions: